narendasan/narendasan.com/_posts/2013-12-20-digits-of-e.md

 which is not divisible by 4.

-_Fermat’s Little Theorem_ also has a simple programatic implementation.
+_Fermat’s Little Theorem_ also has a simple implementation.
 By using 2 for a the resources necessary for the program are minimized. note. an extra library is required: `java.lang.math`.

 {% highlight java %}
 public static boolean prime(int n) {